-There is also an option for up to three groups of two students to present results on performance measures and management compensation in European listed firms of a certain industry.
-The presentation is 15 minutes, the follow-up discussion on the presentation another 15 minutes.
+Overview examinations: Written examination (100%).
+Attendance is compulsory.
+There is an option for up to four groups of two students to present results on performance measures and management compensation in European listed firms of a certain industry.
+The presentation is 15 minutes and an additional follow-up discussion on the presentation.
 The presentation slots will be distributed in the first class.
 In case of excess demand, there will be a lottery.
 The contents of the presentations and discussions are relevant for the exam.
 The grade on the presentation/discussion performance will account for 30% of the overall grade given that it is better than the grade in the exam.
 Otherwise, the exam grade counts 100%.